observablehq/plot/docs/features/projections.md

 There’s also a *reflect-y* projection in case *y* points up↑.
 :::

 Naturally, Plot’s projection system is compatible with its [faceting system](./facets.md).
-Below, a comic strip of sorts showing the locations of Walmart store openings in past decades.
+Below, a comic strip of sorts shows the locations of Walmart store openings in past decades.

 :::plot defer
 ```js